The EU ePR (ePrivacy Regulation)

 The ePR and the GDPR

-The GDPR – and the new Data Protection Bill that will enact it in the UK – applies to the processing of personal information.
-The ePR has been designed to complement it by providing specific rules “regarding the protection of fundamental rights and freedoms of natural and legal persons in the provision and use of electronic communications services”.
+The GDPR and the new Data Protection Act 2018 apply to the processing of personal information.
+The ePR has been designed to complement the GDPR by providing specific rules “regarding the protection of fundamental rights and freedoms of natural and legal persons in the provision and use of electronic communications services”.

-The security obligations in the GDPR and the proposed European Electronic Communications Code (EECC) will apply to the providers of electronic communications services.
+The security obligations in the GDPR and the proposed EECC (European Electronic Communications Code) will apply to the providers of electronic communications services.

 Click here for more information about the GDPR >>